COOK IVC FILTER LAWSUIT

 Celect – The Celect Inferior Vena Cava Filter was designed as retrievable and was approved by the FDA in 2008.
 Unfortunately, many problems have occurred regarding the retrieval of the Cook Celect, and in some cases, it’s become impossible to remove due to the retrieval hooks getting stuck within the lining of a patient’s’ vena cava.
 In other words, a device that was intended as temporary, may unexpectedly become “permanent” and lead to serious complications such as fracture, migration, and more.

 Günther Tulip – Another retrievable device manufactured by Cook is the Gunther Tulip IVC Filter.
-It is designed with 12 wires and 4 legs.
+The device has been used in the United States since 2003 and is designed with 12 wires and 4 legs.
 Unfortunately, this device has a high risk of perforation.
 In other words, it carries a very high risk of pieces breaking off and migrating into various parts of the body.
 Other notable risks include: device tilting, perforation, and fracture.
 These risks can ultimately lead to fatality.

 Birds Nest – The Bird’s Nest is one of the more recent iterations in Cook’s design of blood clot filters.
 The device actually uses strands of wires to hold the device in place unlike previous designs which use legs.
-The thought was that, these wires would prevent the device from tilting or migrating into vital organs.
-Despite the new design, the Bird’s Nest by Cook has been shown to carry a high risk of fracturing.
+The thought was that these wires would prevent the device from tilting or migrating into vital organs.
+Despite the new design, the Bird’s Nest by Cook has been shown to carry a high risk of fracturing and many complications such as device fracture have still occurred in patients.

 Other Manufacturers and Devices